Candace Runaas, MS, LMFT

 Houston, Texas 77090

-Candace is a marriage and family therapist who enjoys presenting at workshops, state and local conferences, and other events to discuss, teach, and explore systemic and psychotherapy concepts and topics, and to facilitate theoretical, ethical, and philosophical inquiry of ideas related to psychotherapy, the practice of psychotherapy, and education.
+Candace is a marriage and family therapist who enjoys discussing, teaching, and exploring systemic processes and psychotherapy concepts, in order to facilitate theoretical, ethical, and philosophical inquiry of ideas and topics related to psychotherapy, the practice of psychotherapy, and education.

-She is the Director of Behavioral Health at Northwest Assistance Ministries (NAM), a non-profit organization that offers supportive services to those in need.
-She provides collaborative leadership for a behavioral health team consisting of staff, contract therapists, and interns to ensure therapeutic excellence for Behavioral Health Services throughout all of NAM’s programs.
+She is Director of Behavioral Health at Northwest Assistance Ministries (NAM), a non-profit organization that offers supportive services to those who experience socio-cultural obstacles and barriers.
+With collaborative leadership, she developed and maintains a behavioral health program, consisting of staff, contract therapists, and interns, with the vision to ensure therapeutic excellence for behavioral health services throughout all of NAM’s programs.